crodjer/rohanjain.in/content/blog/vnc.md

 publishdate = "2015-05-10T00:00:00Z"
 +++

+> Note: My [recent article](/jumper), talking about WireGuard is a
+> better and more ergonomic approach to achive this, compared to using
+> reverse SSH.

 About a year ago, I switched my parents computer (lets call it `P`) from the pre-installed OS (Windows) to Ubuntu.
 The primary reason for this switch was it hard for me to debug and fix issues.
 Things have been smooth after the switch